rails/rails/guides/source/form_helpers.md

 ### The `fields_for` Helper `:index` Option

-Let's say we want to render a form with a set of fields for each of a person's addresses.
+Let's say you want to render a form with a set of fields for each of a person's addresses.
 The [`fields_for`][] helper with its `:index` option can assist:

 ```erb